 Let’s now take a look at the most common causes in further detail, before I provide the recommendations to restore nails back to their healthy state.

-If you accidentally hit or knock your nails, apply to much pressure to them, or pick them, then this is known as Trauma, and can actually cause your nails to become weak and split.
+Trauma occurs when you accidentally hit or knock your nails, apply to much pressure to them, or pick them.
+It can cause cause your nails to become weak and split.
 This is because when they experience trauma, the nail bed actually damages and weakens.
 Your nails can split both horizontally and vertically depending on the nature of the trauma and the extent of the damage.

 Regular Washing/Drying Hands